aws-samples/sample-data-residency-chatbot-with-bedrock-agentcore/README.md

 # Sample: Data-residency chatbot with Amazon Bedrock AgentCore

-Data-residency-compliant natural-language chatbot for the MNRE PM Surya Ghar rooftop-solar program.
+Data-residency-compliant natural-language chatbot.
 Ask plain-English questions and get answers computed from the program data held in Aurora PostgreSQL — without writing SQL, and without any data or inference leaving India (`ap-south-1`, Mumbai).

 ## Architecture